pyavitz/rpi-img-builder/README.md

 Filesystem
 ext4:		# 1 to select (default)
-btrfs:		# 1 to select (fetch and make helper not supported)
+btrfs:		# 1 to select
 ```

 #### Mainline Config Menu (RPi4B ONLY)